oernster/wifiplug-internet-maintainer/README.md

 Scan for devices.
 Select your wifi plug.
 Select ping.
-The IP address will be displayed under 'Target host' Put this in the settings.json file.
+The IP address will be displayed under 'Target host.'
+Put this in the settings.json file.

 # Supported Kasa plugs from TP-Link